davidchyou/CRISPRTarget_express/README.md

         strand = (alignment_start > alignment_end) ? - : +
         match_score = query_length - 2 * (mismatches + unaligned_5p_end + unaligned_3p_end)

 Because gap opening and gap extension are heavily penalized, the alignment is essentially gap-free, and chances are that we will never see gaps in the alignment.
-In the very rare cases where gaps does show up, matching to a gap is also considered as a mismatches.
-Knowing that each gap extends the alognment by one nucleotide, we can request for the number of gap and adjust the match score:
+In the very rare cases where gaps do show up, matching to a gap is also considered as a mismatch.
+Knowing that each gap extends the alignment by one nucleotide, we can request for the number of gap and adjust the match score:

         alignment_length = query_length + gaps
         match_score = alignment_length - 2 * (mismatches + unaligned_5p_end + unaligned_3p_end + gaps)